HugoHakem/nix-os.config/modules/shared/config/README.md

   + It is called in [modules/darwin/files](./../../darwin/files.nix#L27-L31).
 + `settings.json` you will define any setting for your vscode config.
   + It is called in [modules/darwin/files](./../../darwin/files.nix#L32-L36).
-+ `snippets` you will define any setting for your vscode snipper config.
++ `snippets` you will define any setting for your vscode snippet config.
   + It is called in [modules/darwin/files](./../../darwin/files.nix#L38-L49).

 **CAREFUL**: